application traffic steering

 Network Function Virtualization performance

 There are three elements relating to performance – management, control, and data plane.
-Management and control plane performance are not as critical as the data plane.
+Management and control plane performance is not as critical as the data plane.
 As long as you get decent protocol convergence timers, it should be good enough.
 But generally speaking, they are not as crucial as data plane forwarding, which is critical for performance.

 The performance you get out of the box with an x86 device isn’t outstanding; maybe 1 or 2 GiG of forwarding performance.
 If you do something simple like switching Layer 2 packets, the performance will increase to 2 or 3 gigs per core.
 Unfortunately, this is considerably less than what the actual hardware can do.
 The hardware can push 50 to 100GiG through a mid-range server.
 Why is out-of-the-box performance so bad?